Should risk professionals in the lending industry fear AI?

 AI is better thought of as augmented intelligence that assembles information and enables people and teams to make better decisions, much faster.

 Underwriters can apply greater sophistication to their lending decisions because the AI within the lending platform supports risk models updated for the digital age, based on more data and a richer context around the borrower’s situation.

-What lending tech can reliably do is enable banks, alternative lenders, and their underwriters to make better decisions across a broader range of businesses and assets, boosting their revenue, the clients’ business, and the overall economy.
+What lending technology or lendtech can reliably do is enable banks, alternative lenders, and their underwriters to make better decisions across a broader range of businesses and assets, boosting their revenue, the clients’ business, and the overall economy.

 A lender treads a fine line between being the borrower’s friend (“Have some money!”) and being their policeman (“…but you have to stick to my rules”).

 Lenders draw this line in different places – they have different risk appetites – and so can serve the market in different ways.